-Camp Lighthouse is a two-day camp for children, teens, and their families dealing with the loss of a loved one.
-Trained professionals and volunteers help explore issues related to grief, walking beside them as they take the steps needed to heal.
+Camp Lighthouse is a two-day camp for children and teens dealing with the loss of a loved one.
+Trained professionals and volunteers help children and their families explore issues related to grief, walking beside them as they take the steps needed to heal.

 Dates and Locations

-The 2014 Annual Camp Lighthouse hosted in the Greater Hampton Roads and Greater Peninsula areas are:
+The 2016 Annual Camp Lighthouse hosted in the Greater Hampton Roads area:

 9 a.m. - 4 p.m. both days